I recently turned 48.

 I’ll be honest — this year I’ve wrestled with ageing.

-After years of stress (a good decade’s worth!), I’ve started to notice the changes in the mirror — lines around my eyes, muscle loss, and the weight of it all showing up in my face.
+After years of stress (okay, a decade’s worth), I noticed the changes in the mirror – lines around my eyes, muscle that seemed to vanish overnight, and the weight of it all on my face and body.

-But those same lines tell another story: one of laughter, connection, and joy.
+Those lines also tell a different story: a story of laughter, smiling, connection, and joy.

-I like the woman looking back at me now.
+And I like the woman who looks back at me now.

-I wish younger me had the confidence, understanding, and self-worth I carry today.
-But I also look at her with kindness and give her a hug across time.
+I wish younger me had the confidence, knowledge, diagnoses, and self-worth I carry today – but I look at her with kindness, and give her a hug across time.

 Rebuilding Strength — Body and Mind

-Over the past year, I’ve taken up reformer Pilates and strength training.
+Over the last year, I’ve taken up reformer Pilates and strength training.

-My clothes fit differently now, but my body feels stronger and more capable.
-It’s both uncomfortable and empowering — a reminder that strength can always be rebuilt, even after it feels lost.
+My clothes don’t fit quite the same, but my body feels stronger, more capable.
+It’s both uncomfortable and awesome.

 My work has grown, too.

 Both sides of my business — ADHD and AuDHD coaching, and marketing — have flourished.
-I’m working with people and organisations that truly align with my values, and that feels deeply rewarding.
+I’m lucky to work with the right people, and to make an impact that feels meaningful.

 Living More Authentically

-It’s come with grief — for the girl I hid away and for the exhaustion that came with masking.
-However, there has also been joy and relief in dropping the mask, in safe spaces, and learning to live more authentically.
+It’s a process filled with grief – for the girl and woman I hid away, and for the years spent carrying the exhaustion of masking.
+But it’s also filled with joy and relief, as I learn to drop the mask in safe spaces and live more authentically.

 I’m still learning what that looks like.